vgratian/smog/README.md

 * easily check for remote updates
 * easily update while maintaining my local changes

-Meanwhile, I dislike `sudo make install`, especially for software that's not stable or I don't fully trust.
-Therefore, additionally, I wanted the tool to be able to:
+Meanwhile, I dislike `sudo make install`, especially for packages that're not stable or I don't fully trust.
+So, additionally, I wanted the tool to:
 * create symlinks to binaries and add to my `PATH`
 * create symlinks to ELF libraries and enable `ldconfig` to cache them

-* and abviously: easily cleanup these symlinks and remove the repository.
+and abviously:

-smog solves these issues by creating plain-text [metadata](#metadata) files for each _smog package_ and utilizing `git` with basic bash commands for maintaining them.
+* easily cleanup and remove packages.

-smog is [configured](#config) by a few bash variables and it manages each package in either _tage_ or _branch_ [mode](#modes).
+smog solves these issues by creating plain-text [metadata](#metadata) files for each repository you clone, and by employing `git` + basic bash commands for maintaining them.

-As a proof-of-concept, smog can manage itself as a _smog package_, meaning that you upgrade smog with the command `smog update smog`.
+smog is [configured](#config) by a few bash variables and it manages each repository (_smog package_) in either _tage_ or _branch_ [mode](#modes).
+If you run the [bootstrapper](#bootstrapping) to install smog, it will manage itself as a "smog package", meaning that you upgrade smog with the command `smog update smog`.

 ## Features

 smog is best described by its main commands:

-* `smog add URL` - clones a git repository and creates package metadata
+* `smog add URL` - clone a git repository and creates package metadata
-* `smog show PKG` - shows metadata of a package
+* `smog show PKG` - show metadata of a package
-* `smog path PKG` - prints path of the local repository
+* `smog path PKG` - print path of the local repository
-* `smog list` - lists all packages
+* `smog list` - list all packages
-* `smog sync` - lists all packages that have remote updates
+* `smog sync` - list all packages that have remote updates
-* `smog update PKG` - updates local repository with remote changes
+* `smog update PKG` - update local repository with remote changes
-* `smog link PKG` - scans for binaries, executables and sharedlibs and creates symbolic links in the directories `$BIN` and `$LIB`
+* `smog link PKG` - scan for binaries, executables and sharedlibs and create symlinks.

 ## Installation